The Most Frank And Honest Rocket Languages Review Ever Written

 Rocket Languages currently has the following languages available: Spanish, Korean, Portuguese, Japanese, Arabic (Egyptian), Italian, Hindi, German, French, Chinese (Mandarin), Russian Sign Language (American) and English (for Spanish speakers).

 The first level sells at just under $100 for lifetime access (or around $260 if you decide you want the intermediate and advanced levels).

 The price does seem steep but I’ll explain below why I think this price is still justifiable.

-I’ve put together a quick video here to walk you through the new edition’s interface (note: the video shows the 2016 edition which has since had a few significant improvements in the 2017 edition):
+If you look up top, I’ve put together a quick video to walk you through the Rocket Languages interface (note: the video shows a previous edition which has since had major improvements in the 2023 edition).

 Before you continue reading the review, these are the languages in the Rocket series if you’d like more info and samples (select one):

 Below I’ll list what I believe are the negative aspects of Rocket Languages but do continue reading because I make some very important points toward the end of this article.